College Factual by our College Data Analytics Team

 Stony Brook University Data & Information Overview

-If you want to know more about Stony Brook University, such as what majors does it offer, how diverse it is, how well it ranks, and more, this is your one-stop resource.
+Get the facts about Stony Brook University.
+Learn how it ranks, what majors it offers, how diverse it is, and much more.
 Want to dig deeper into a particular stat?
-Just click on its tile and you'll be taked to a more in-depth page on the figure.
-In addition, you can use the links below to quickly jump to any section on this page.- Rankings
+Just click on its tile and you’ll be taked to a more in-depth page on the figure.
+In addition, you can use the links below to quickly jump to any section on this page.

 How Well Is Stony Brook University Ranked?